jaketrent/riot.github.io/guide/index.md

 ### Nested HTML

 "HTML transclusion" is a way to process the inner HTML on the page.
-This is achieved with a build-in `<yield>` tag.
+This is achieved with a built-in `<yield>` tag.
 Example:

 ### Tag definition